 - Improperly loaded cargo

 - Poorly maintained vehicles

-If the USPS can prove that you were at fault for the accident or that you were negligent in some way, you may not be able to collect compensation in a personal injury lawsuit.
-USPS truck drivers are trained to drive safely at all times; however, accidents still occur.
+If the postal service can prove that you were at fault for the accident or that you were negligent in some way, you may not be able to collect compensation in a personal injury lawsuit.
+Mail truck drivers are trained to drive safely at all times; however, accidents still occur.